 I love reading biographies because I think people are fascinating, and love learning about all the sorts of ways people live their lives.
 I think that open source software and Wikipedia are aesthetically pleasing, and that the ETH Foundation is the greatest thing ever.

-I am currently the CEO/Co-founder of Gather, where we are building virtual spaces for all sorts of gatherings, starting with conferences, offices, and universities.
-In the future, we plan to build a decentralized platform for the VR Metaverse.
+I am currently the CEO/Co-founder of Gather, where we build virtual spaces for work and social.
+It is the start of a Metaverse where people can choose to live their lives without the constraints of the physical world.
 I spent a high-quality year after graduation working full-time with two of my closest friends on Siempre.

 I like building things.
 I have previously worked on projects like Subtle Asian Matches (dating app with 20k+ users), SquareCraft (Producthunt), and RoboVote (featured on Wired).
 Otherwise, I've built a 3D holographic video chat, a walking stick for blind people at the range of 40 feet, a full-sized humanoid robot controlled through VR, and experimented with noise cancelling speakers.
 In almost none of these projects do I work alone!